teslazonda/Saya-Line-Bot/README.md

-Built on the shoulder of giants, especially https://github.com/hidehiro98/
+Built on the shoulders of giants, especially https://github.com/hidehiro98/ Based on a Le Wagon Tokyo workshop given by yannklein(https://github.com/yannklein/)

 # LINE Bot 101